 While I am having an Inder Paul music video fest, I get pulled in by ‘Money Ain’t a Thing’, as it is clearly the representative piece of work that marks his complete evolution from rapper to singer.
 It also coincides with the 2 year period he was talking about earlier: “My first single ‘Money Ain’t A Thing’, I was kinda rap-singing you know?
 And that song just took off.
 I received Track Of The Week and Month by the BBC and was swarmed by supporter videos.
 This was a very healthy encouragement for me to continue to push with the singing”.

 Having understood by now that Inder Paul is an absolutely unique artistic person, and a determined musician, I really want to know how would he box his music if he had to, and hoping at the same time he won’t just drop the whole interview cause I’m pushing his buttons at this point (sorry Inder Paul!).
 He handles it well: “Haha Mariana!
 Rock Soul/funk” and I am grateful for it.

 If there is one thing I can to put my finger on, is that Inder Paul Sandhu knows how to captivate his audience.
 It is a quality that will take him places as originality is hard to come by in a world of almost 8 billion people.
 If you’re curious to see his body of work like I was, see his YouTube channel HERE.
 If you want to stay in touch with him personally, follow him on Instagram HERE.
 Now I am going back to listen to my own favorite song of Inder Paul Sandhu, ‘I Am Not‘.

-Article and Interview by Mariana Berdianu
+Interview by Mariana Berdianu

 Blue Rhymez Entertainment © 2020